 - Galileo moves the funds into a refund account.

 - Galileo issues and mails a paper check.

 - The account holder cashes the check within 180 days.
-If the check is not cashed in 180 days, the funds are immediately transferred back to the Galileo refund account.
+If the check is not cashed in 180 days, the funds are immediately transferred back to the Galileo refund account and held indefinitely until an action is taken.
 If you have an updated address for the account holder, the address can be updated in the CST or via batch file and you can manually reissue a check.

 These parameters are required to allow Galileo to process refunds for your customers and customize the experience to your program’s needs.
 All parameters are set at the product level.

 |CRCHK||Controls whether a card must be mailed back before a refund check is issued.
 This parameter is required when there is a refund product set up for this product.
 When this parameter is not set, accounts will not be refunded.
 This parameter is required when OGRAC is set.
 When this parameter is set to |